CierlaMS/AU_BIOL-7180_SPR20_GroupProject/README.md

 **ploidy=** ploidy of organism from samples (_Example: for Salmonella.fasta, put_ 1)

-**Note about ploidy**- If teh defined ploidy =1, FreeBayes will be called.
+**Note about ploidy**- If tehe defined ploidy =1, FreeBayes will be called.
 Any other ploidy will call HaplotypeCaller.

 #### Sample datasets are provided in the TestFile folder.
 Salmonella.fasta (haploid)